Stacker believes that the chief difficulty most marketing or SEO programs face is not a lack of tactics, but a gap in their larger-scale strategy.

 Authority often leads to trust, which often leads to more revenue.

 “Consumers who trust a brand are more than twice as likely to be the first to buy the brand’s new products (53 percent versus 25 percent).
 They are more than twice as likely to stay loyal to a brand they trust, even in the face of disruption, such as a trendy or innovative competitor (62 percent versus 29 percent).” - 2019 Edelman Trust Barometer Special Report

-Ultimately, authority is critical to ranking in search engines, which is why SEOs have placed so much importance on earning links for years and will continue to do so.
+Ultimately, authority is critical to ranking in search engines, which is why SEOs have placed so much importance on off-site SEO for years and will continue to do so.